yrmvgh/yiufcrawl/crawl-ref/docs/crawl_manual.rst

   wih any manner of ranged weapon.
 They enjoy the traditional weapons of demon-
   kind: namely whips, tridents, and long blades.

+Bultungins
+  Bultungins are humanoids with the head of a dog, with origins from the eastern deserts.
+Bultungins are unusually attracted to the dungeon, with mentions of the Orb often generating blank stares, tilted heads, and involuntary drooling.

+  Bultungins are quick to learn, picking up the basics of any skill within a short period of time.
+This comes at the cost of a poor attention span, making it more difficult to learn a skill the higher it gets.
+Thus, Bultungins often prefer to dabble in everything over mastering in one particular skill.

 The Undead
 ========================================